elgranmontoya/twends/README.md

 # Project: Mappiness
+Mappiness is a scalable big data application which analyzes sentiment from geo-tagged tweets in the United States.
+Users can view this information overlaid on an interactive map.

 ## Team Members
 * Dylan Ahearn
 * Peter Wang
 * Elliot Whitehead
 * Evan Yin

-## About
-Mappiness is a scalable big data application which analyzes sentiment from geo-tagged tweets in the United States.
-Users can view this information overlaid on an interactive map.

 ## Installation
 1. Install pip (if needed)